Modern Monetary Theory or Modern Money Theory (MMT)

 Government spending leads to government deficits.
 According to MMT theory, this is not an economic problem, as the government's deficit equals the private sector's surplus.

 On the other hand, economic stimulus leads to higher inflation.
-When inflation rises in unfavorable levels, governments may increase taxes or lower the level of government spending (economic tightening).
+When inflation rises to unfavorable levels, governments may increase taxes or lower the level of government spending (economic tightening).

 If we look at history, the best indicator that signals the shift from economic stimulus to economic tightening is the price of energy prices and the price of industrial metals.